NIVeriStandAdd-Ons/Ghost-Bus-Addon/README.md

 ### Quality, Limitations ###

 IP has been tested by developer.
 It meets VeriStand addon coding best practices.
 It is not currently widely used.

-This addon does not have all CRC/Checksum options implemented.

 ### Source Version ###